-The number of shingles and chickenpox presentations to EDs decreased in the past week (Figure 11).
+The number of chickenpox presentations to EDs increased slightly in the past week, while the number of shingles presentations remained stable and above the baseline level (Figure 11).

 Figure 11.
 Number of varicella-zoster presentations to Emergency Departments in WA in the last eight weeks, 2022